Sagrantino di Montefalco

 Vinification and ageing

 Fermentation and maceration with the the skins for 8 days, alcoholic and malolactic fermentation in stainless steel.
-Maturation in oak casks and barriques for 18 months and in steel for 9-12 months.
+Maturation in large barrels of 2600 liters of french and slovenian oak.
 Finishing in the bottle for 6-8 months.

 Address:Via Giovanni Pascoli snc 06036 Montefalco PG